 Actor: Christian Steyer (1986), Arnd Klawitter (1953)

-- Posthumous Character: Is mentioned to have passed sometime between 1986 and 2019 by Charlotte.
+- Posthumous Character: In 2019, as he's mentioned by Charlotte to have passed sometime between 1986 and 2019.

 - Promotion to Parent: Raised Charlotte after the supposed deaths of her parents.